Table of Contents

 The Park Güell garden complex, constructed back in the early 20th century, is one of the best things to do in Barcelona.
 Climb up the iconic Escalera Monumental, take a picture at the mosaic-tiled Serpentine Bench, and go on a sightseeing tour to the Pink Tower, Casa Larrard, or La Casa Trias.
 If you're going there, I'd recommend joining a walking tour!

 As a UNESCO World Heritage Site, you can expect nothing short of perfection in Park Güell.
+It’s one of the most frequently visited landmarks in Barcelona and attracts millions of tourists from around the world every year.

 Local's tip: If you want to ditch the bigger crowds, head to Park Güell in the late afternoon.
 You can also access the paid areas of the park if you arrive earlier than 8am or after 7pm!

-5. Explore the Montjüic Castle.
+5. Explore the Picasso Museum

-6. Visit the Sagrada Familia.
+6. Visit the Sagrada Familia

 If you're traveling to Barcelona, this UNESCO World Heritage Site should be at the top of your bucket list.
 The Sagrada Familia is a sublime basilica that features Gaudi's famed Modernist architecture.
-Catalonia's notorious architect, Antoni Gaudi, spent more than 10 years of his life developing this masterpiece.
+Catalonia's famous architect, Antoni Gaudi, spent more than 10 years of his life developing this masterpiece.

 To this day, it's still not finished.
-The Sagrada Familia has, in fact, been in construction for over a century, meaning that when it is actually completed, it will have taken longer to build than the Egyptian Pyramids!
+The Sagrada Familia has, in fact, been in construction for over a century, meaning that when it is fully completed, it will have taken longer to build than the Egyptian Pyramids!

 Local's tip: Visit in the early morning so you can see the sunlight shining through the stained-glass windows!
 If you're interested in this monument's rich history and captivating design, book the audio guide to find out more.